sara-nl/2019-08-28-htdp-elixir/_episodes/demo-spider-roles.md

 This job will create trimmed data file and files in .html format that can be used to display the summary report.

 ---Depending on whether the public view issue is resolved or not, make them copy the html files to their laptop and view it, or use the Public view - this is the short step to introduce public data folder as a nice functionality.
+Also if this is getting longer thasn sn hour skip the fastqc steps - or do them and use ir in the later session

 #### Acknowledgements
 This example was adopted from https://datacarpentry.org/wrangling-genomics/